Wentril/kubernetes_workshop/course.md

 - kube-scheduler
   - watches for newly created pods and assigns them to nodes
 - kube-controller-manager
-  - runs controller processes that handle routine tasks in the cluster
+  - run controller processes that handle routine tasks in the cluster

 ### Node components: